willwang-x/workflow/cornerstone/break/meditate/headspace/headspace-courses.md

 * Remind yourself of the importance of **pausing**.
 * Be mindful in your **activities**.
 * **Pause** at least once a day to take a **nice**, **deep** breath and remind yourself of those **points** throughout your **body**.
+* When we try hard to be focused, it becomes more difficult.
+Focus is a **balance**.